cloudydeno/docker-registry-client/README.md

 ## Design Points

 * Only handling the v2 Registry API.
-    * I can't imagine a reason to keep the v1 API code at all.
-        Please let me know if you have any such reasoning.
-        I'm going to delete it otherwise.
 * Typescript, async/await, Promises, `fetch()`
 * Focus on image management.
     For example, listing and deleting tags.